-Students will explore fundamental principles and issues of contemporary scientific psychology, which are approached as a method of inquiry as well as a body of knowledge.
-Examines the origins and methods of psychology, biological foundations of behavior, states of consciousness, learning, and memory, human growth and development, and abnormal psychology.
+Students will explore fundamental principles and issues of contemporary scientific psychology.
+Examines the origins and methods of psychology, biological foundations of behavior, states of consciousness, learning, memory, human growth and development, and abnormal psychology.

 SOCIOLOGY 11,12 1 semester

 An introduction to the concepts and perspectives of sociology.
 Fundamentals of the study of the structures, functions, patterns, and processes of human group behavior will be studied.